schtlgtch/ECE6258_CNNevaluation/README.md

 ```
 python analyse.py -f pickles/mobile_dist.pickle -p no -feat comparison -obj 0 -rel true
 ```
-By setting te argument ```-rel true``` the statistical analysis is no longer made on the accuracy but the difference of accuracy with respect to the accuracy in the original image.
+By setting the argument ```-rel true``` the statistical analysis is no longer made on the accuracy but the difference of accuracy with respect to the accuracy in the original image.

 ### analyse_all.py
 This script allows user to do an analysis over all CNNs at the same time.
 By putting as an argument the directory storing the pickle files, a statistical analysis can be conducted.
 It generates an analysis for all images in the database regardless of their class.
 Accuracy refers to the predominant object in the image -which is supposedly the object of from the class the image is from (chair, table or sofa).